rhadp/rhadp-containers/README.md

-# Red Hat Automotive Development Platform - Containers
+# Red Hat Automotive Suite - Containers

-Containers images with tools for developers 👨‍💻👩‍💻 and to run workloads on the Red Hat Automotive Development Platform (RHADP).
+Containers images with tools for developers 👨‍💻👩‍💻 and to run workloads on the Red Hat Automotive Suite (RHAS).

 ## Container Images